Venezuela travel note:

 How To Get Into Venezuela

-These days, there are not many International flights headed to Caracas and they can be pricey.
+These days, there are not many international flights headed to Caracas and they can be pricey.
 If you are coming from Europe, Madrid seems to be operating the most flights.
-From the US, Miami is a popular destination on account of the large number of Venezuelan ex-pat’s living there.
+From the US, Miami is a popular destination on account of the large number of Venezuelan ex-pats living there, with flights resuming in April 2026.
+Bogota in neighbouring Colombia is another common route in.

 Venezuela shares land borders with Colombia, Brazil.
 The most commonly used border is the Colombian one; Cucuta – San Antonio de Tachira.
-In recent years the border crossing has become somewhat more dangerous owing to large numbers of economic refugees fleeing Venezuela and because of black market gangs operating.
+In recent years the border crossing has become somewhat more dangerous owing to large numbers of economic refugees fleeing Venezuela and because of gangs operating.
+Be wary entering overland however, as corrupt officials and drug gangs both pose threats.

 Entry Requirements for Backpacking Venezuela

 Overstaying your visa is a situation you don’t want to get into.
 The Venezuelan Government take it very seriously and you may be arrested and shaken down.
 Have you read the cocaine diaries?
-I don’t fancy being in a Venezuelan jail… To extend your stay in Venezuela just head down to the main SAIME office in Caracas to extend your visa.
+I don’t fancy being in a Venezuelan jail… To extend your stay in Venezuela just head down to any SAIME office in the country to extend your visa for 90 days.

 When it comes to getting around Venezuela, your best bet is to fly.
-Especially if you have a real schedule and want to avoid the often headache inducing bussing system.
-Due to the ever changing value of the Bolivar and the fact that no replacement parts are produced inside the country (which must be bought in foreign currency), busses can be relatively rare and expensive compared to catching a flight.
+Especially if you have a real schedule and want to avoid the often headache-inducing bus system.

 Traveling in Venezuela by Plane

-Checking online is always smart, but if you’re buying flights online be prepared to pay the official exchange rate which will make it a lot more expensive.
-Find a travel agent or have a friend on the ground who is willing to book flights for you and you’ll be able to get flights for just a couple of bucks.
+Checking online is always smart, but if you’re buying flights online be prepared to pay the official exchange rate which will make it slightly expensive.
+Find a travel agent or have a friend on the ground who is willing to book flights for you and you’ll be able to get flights for the best prices.
 Book all your flights at once; flights in Venezuela tend to sell out quickly.

 Traveling in Venezuela by Bus

-Long-distance bus journeys start at 5000 BSF (one and a half USD!) which is super backpacker friendly!
+Long-distance bus journeys start at $10 which is super backpacker friendly!
 The only downside, depending on where you’re travelling to, they can be an absolute bitch to book!
-Turn up to the terminal early as you normally can’t buy a ticket in advance of the day of departure.
-The ticket price will change daily and as they are so cheap, they sell out incredibly fast!
+Turn up to the terminal early and get the company’s WhatsApp details.
+They will inform you of prices, schedules and most importantly, whether the bus will actually run or not.

 Traveling in Venezuela by Taxi

-Taxis are extremely cheap, especially within the city and when catching a transfer from the airport.
+Taxis are another option.
 Just like in Asia, the taxi’s here often don’t have metres so get your haggling game on and agree on a price before getting in.
 Or even better, get an idea of the correct fare from a local.

 Working in Venezuela

-Considering that Venezuela is currently experiencing severe economic doldrums, it isn’t exactly an obvious place for ex-pat’s or travellers looking for work.
-However, if you are able to make money online and get paid in USD, you will find that the black market for dollars means your money goes, very far.
+Considering that Venezuela is currently experiencing severe economic doldrums, it isn’t exactly an obvious place for ex-pats or travellers looking for work.
+However, if you are able to make money online and get paid in USD, you will be able to see a lot in this brilliant country.

 If you do want to work in Venezuela, then teaching English is a good option.
 Pretty much every native speaker I met in Venezuela got offered work (without even looking for it!) with no questions asked to experience and qualifications!
 I cannot advise what pay and conditions will be like though, but bear in mind that wages in Venezuela are NOT keeping up with inflation.